-Hirers are allowed to bring up to 12 chairs, one table and two small structures such as shade cloths.
-Structures must be weighted by sandbags (pegs are not permitted).
+- Structure allowance of up to 12 chairs, 1 table, and 2 small shade gazebos weighted by sandbags (pegs are not permitted).

 - Do you have an alternative plan in case of wet weather?

 - Can the official party and all your guests get to the area safely?

 - Can elderly or mobility impaired guests get to the area safely?

 - Is the area easily accessible for delivering equipment and setup?